tschaffter/raspberry-pi/doc/bluetooth.md

 - Whether the HCI device is up or down
 - RX and TX stats
 - Bluetooth version

+Same as above but returns only the MAC addresses of the devices

+    hcitool dev

 Turn down/up the HCI device and get its status